wouteroostervld/buildcfe/README.md

 buildcfe
 ========

-buildcfe: builds independent cfengine3 installation.
+buildcfe: builds independent cfengine3 installation with linked libmysqlclient and libxml2.
 (Independent from software in /usr/local).

 Usage: buidcfe [TAG]